monzo/docs/source/includes/_ais.md

 You'll only be allowed to fetch transactions that were made in the range defined by `TransactionFromDateTime` and `TransactionToDateTime` in your consent.
 If you try to access transactions outside this range, it won't work.

+`TransactionMutability` was added in version 3.1.5 of the [Open Banking transactions specification](https://openbankinguk.github.io/read-write-api-site3/v3.1.5/resources-and-data-models/aisp/Transactions.html).
+This field will always be set to `Mutable` because Merchant data and foreign exchange rate between authorisation and presentment for a card payment may vary between fetches.

 ## Parties